ThePay/api-client/.github/README.md

 Notifications are triggered every time the payment state changes, for example, when the payment is completed or expires.
 Because not all state changes indicate a successful payment, you must always verify the current payment state upon receiving a notification to determine what has actually occurred.

+#### Notification URL

+Similar to the return URL, the notification URL can be set either in ThePay administration or passed as a parameter when creating the payment

 #### Payment state check upon receiving a notification